-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
+- 5.11.
 Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-High Strengthening resilience to natural hazards and climate change.
+Some Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-Limited Enhancing the quality of life and well-being.
-Limited Respecting, protecting and promoting human rights.
-Limited Respecting, consulting and involving indigenous peoples and local communities.
-Limited Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-Limited Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-High Protecting heritage during conflict.
-High Promoting conflict resolution.
-High Contributing to post-conflict recovery.
-High Other (please specify).
+Some Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
+Not applicable Respecting, consulting and involving indigenous peoples and local communities.
+Not applicable Achieving gender equality.
+Some Some Ensuring growth, employment, income and livelihoods.
+Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+Some Ensuring conflict prevention.
+Not applicable Protecting heritage during conflict.
+Not applicable Promoting conflict resolution.
+Not applicable Contributing to post-conflict recovery.
+Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify